AzuraCast/azuracast-docs/administration/backup-and-restore.md

 # Restoring a Backup

 These are the general steps for restoring a backup of AzuraCast:

+> Large backups (100GB+) can take a considerably long time to fully restore onto the server and *may use* large amounts of CPU and or Memory.
+{.is-warning}

 1. Install AzuraCast ([see our guide](/en/getting-started/installation))
     - If you have an older backup file and encounter issues with restoring, install AzuraCast on `stable` by answering `Y` to the question "Prefer stable release versions of AzuraCast?"